 Do Raccoons Eat Cat Food?

-Raccoons In Backyard?
+Raccoons In the Backyard?
 Here’s What to Do

 Think you have a raccoon problem on your property?
-If you frequently see raccoons around your yard at night or regularly find that your garbage or compost bins have been messed with, it’s understandable to suspect that you have raccoons active in your backyard or somewhere around your home.
+If you frequently see raccoons around your yard at night or regularly find that your garbage or compost bins have been messed with, it’s understandable to suspect that you have raccoons active in your backyard or around your home.
 Here are some steps you can take to protect your cat and any other pets along with your property:

 - Never leave cat food or human food (or food waste) outside.
 Use waste bins with tightly fitting lids, including for compost, as open compost piles can attract many types of unwanted critters, not just raccoons.
 Securing garbage cans with bungee cords and heavy cinder blocks may be necessary to keep the wiliest raccoons out.
 You can also store smelly waste like meat or fish scraps in your refrigerator or freezer until garbage pickup day, so the odor in your garbage cans won’t attract wildlife.

 - If you have fruit trees or bushes in your yard, pick up or rake up any fallen fruit so it won’t attract raccoons.
-You can also try using hot sauce containing capsaicin as a repellent barrier around the border of your garden, or leave lights on in your garden to drive the raccoons away.
+You can also try using hot sauce containing capsaicin as a repellent barrier around the border of your garden or leave lights on in your garden to drive the raccoons away.

-- Consider raccoon-proofing your fence by adding chicken wire to the top, and possibly an electric line, to keep them (and other animals) from climbing over.
+- Consider raccoon-proofing your fence by adding chicken wire to the top and possibly an electric line to keep them (and other animals) from climbing over.

 - Don’t feed your cat or other pets outside.
-Feeding them outdoors increases the likelihood that they will come into contact with raccoons, so it’s best to feed them inside the house if possible.
+Providing them outdoors increases the likelihood that they will come into contact with raccoons, so it’s best to feed them inside the house if possible.